 I’ve phased these out of my 2019 kit, but if your work requires both thin lines and bolder lines, these are indispensable.
 The multiple nib sizes, as well as replaceable nibs and refillable ink make the Multiliners my top choice for inking.
 My only complaint is that they can sometimes bleed, depending on the paper, if not allowed to dry long enough before filling the background with copic ink.

-If you wanna go big, go for the 12-Piece Neutral Gray Set, however for doodle notes (as opposed to, for example, illustrating comics or architectural sketches) I have never used darker than N3.
-For that reason, even though individually copics are more expensive than the set, if you want to experiment with grey I recommend these individual markers:
+If you wanna go big, go for the 12-Piece Neutral Gray Set, however for doodle notes (as opposed to, say, illustrating comics or architectural sketches) I have never used darker than N3.
+For that reason, even though individually copics are more expensive than the set, if you want to experiment with grey markers I recommend these individual markers:

-I’m a loyalist to post it Super Sticky notes and always keep a stack in my pen case for shorthand notes that are more temporary than belong in my bullet journal.
+I’m a loyalist to Post It Super Sticky notes and always keep a stack in my pen case for temporary shorthand notes (that don’t belong in my bullet journal).

 I’ve ordered many pen cases and returned almost as many.
 This Basic Pen Case gets my vote as the clear-cut winner.
 It’s cheap, and although maybe not the cutest, WOW has it held up well.
 After 4 years of heavy use (carried in my bag every day- through classes, international travel, camping trips, and public transportation) it shows virtually no wear.

-It’s sized well to hold copics and I like the center “page” layout- it helps make it feel more like a portfolio of writing supplies instead of a jumbled pencil case.
+It’s sized perfectly to hold copics and I like the center “page” layout- it helps make it feel more like a portfolio of writing supplies instead of a jumbled pencil case.

-2019 Update: Lihit Lab recently introduced an XL version of this pen case.
+2020 Update: Lihit Lab recently introduced an XL and XXL version of this pen case!